- Go Hiking

 |Park Description:|| |

 Watchung Reservation in Union County is a 2,000-acre wooded tract where animal and plant life are protected.
 Highlights of the park include Surprise Lake, the Deserted Village of Feltvile/Glenside Park, the Trailside Nature and Science Center, Seeley's Pond and the Watchung Stables.
-Opened in 1941, The Trailside Museum was New Jersey's first nature museum - and the building has since been considerably updated.
+Opened in 1941, The Trailside Museum was New Jersey's first nature museum.

 |Trails Overview:|| |